MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-workflow.md

 #### Configure deep link using TeamsJS library to open a meeting scheduling dialog

-You can also use TeamsJS library 2.0 in your Teams app to open the meeting scheduling dialog without having to manually prepare the link.
+You can also use TeamsJS v.2.0 or later in your Teams app to open the meeting scheduling dialog without having to manually prepare the link.
 In order to open the scheduling dialog in Teams, you must continue using the original deep-link URL based method, as Teams doesn't support the calendar capability yet:

 # [TeamsJS v2](#tab/teamsjs-v2)